Brimstone destroys thousands of items of unexploded ordnance in Staffordshire

 Brimstone is coming to the end of a lengthy project in Burntwood, Staffordshire where our EOD engineers have been carrying out weekly controlled explosions.

 Work on a housing estate was halted in March 2016 after two unexploded rifle grenades were discovered.
 As a result, Taylor Wimpey and Barratt Homes appointed Brimstone to be the Principal Contractor and manage the UXO risk process, from assessment and ground remediation through to disposal.

 A Stage 2 Detailed UXO Risk Assessment was carried out at the request of the Health & Safety Executive.
 This identified the presence of a military scrap yard on site during and after WWII.
 The yard was mostly engaged in breaking up surplus RAF aircraft.
 However, when the Home Guard disbanded in 1944, it appears that unauthorised disposal of surplus ammunition occurred at the site.

-In this time >2,500 rifle grenades of WWII vintage have been recovered and destroyed.
-A variety of different UXO types have been found, including some rarer items e.g 3 inch ZAA rockets.
-In addition, some less hazardous items such as small arms ammunition and fuses have been removed.
+In this time over 2,500 rifle grenades from World War 2 have been recovered and destroyed.
+A variety of different UXO types have been found, including some rarer items such as 3 inch ZAA rockets.
+In addition, some less hazardous items such as small arms ammunition and fuses have been removed from the site.

 No.68 Rifle Grenades

 The most numerous find by far has been the No.68 anti-tank grenade.
 This device was an early type of shaped-charge weapon for use against tanks with armour up to two inches thick.
 Although relatively small, the 156 gram high explosive charge is a significant hazard with the potential to kill.

 They were used by both the regular army and then the Home Guard.
 Between 1941 and 1942 nearly 8 million units were manufactured in Britain.